ARION

 “Understood.”

 The cougar walked away, but kept his head turned slightly to keep an eye on her as he walked.
-It would have been easier on all fours, but that was something none of them had mastered while carrying something in their hands.
+It would have been easier on all fours, but that was something none of them had mastered if they needed to carry something in their hands.

 Kate watched him for a moment, but when she turned back to the fence, the creature was gone.
 She was startled for heartbeat, but then she saw the whatsit over at the nearby lake shore beach.
 Its long neck moved back and forth as if searching for something, and then it knelt on thick knees and stretched out two of its arms toward the water.